Associate Professor and Director Participatory Health Research Graduate Certificate Program

 Columbia, MO 65211

-Prevention and management of chronic health conditions among vulnerable populations
+- Prevention and management of chronic health conditions among underserved and vulnerable populations

 - BSN, Webster University, St. Louis, MO